-This Invitation to Tender requires that tenderers submit tenders based on a Contract Period of three years (which in the case of Primary Contracts will provide at least three Service Periods), plus two optional one-year extensions (also known as "3 +1 +1") commencing in 2013-2014.
+This Invitation to Tender requires that tenderers submit tenders based on a Contract Period of three years (i.e. will provide at least three Service Periods), plus two optional one-year extensions (also known as "3 + 1 + 1") commencing in 2014-2015.